 From random cravings to mood swings, there’s no dearth of gyan on what to expect when you’re expecting.
-However, there is a common pregnancy symptom that no one talks about—vaginal discharge.
+However, there is a common pregnancy symptom that no one talks about—vaginal discharge during pregnancy.
 Why does it happen?
 Should you be worried?
 Does it change over different trimesters?
 What colour and texture should you expect?
-If you’re a mommy-to-be, these questions about pregnancy discharge could be bothering you.
+If you’re a mommy-to-be, these questions about vaginal discharge during pregnancy could be bothering you.
 And while your gynaecologist is the best person to guide you, we’re here to help you get some info on the matter.
 Read on to find out everything about vaginal discharge during pregnancy.

 Vaginal Discharge During Pregnancy

 Whether you’re pregnant or not, a white or clear, non-offensive discharge is absolutely normal.
 According to a study published in the journal BMJ, it is a sign of a healthy vagina and nothing to worry about.
-However, the vaginal discharge during pregnancy can vary in colour, texture, and volume from your regular vaginal discharge.
+However, vaginal discharge during pregnancy can vary in colour, texture, and volume from your regular vaginal discharge.
 The blame goes to hormonal changes.
 While most of these changes are NBD, some may indicate infection or other problems.
-Let’s break it further and understand what different kinds of pregnancy discharges may indicate:
+Let’s break it down further and understand what different kinds and pregnancy discharge colours may indicate:

 Clear Or Milky White Pregnancy Discharge

 A clear or milky white discharge during pregnancy with a mild smell is called leukorrhea.
 It may begin as soon as you conceive, increase with time, and last for your entire term.
 Chillax!
 It is usually normal and healthy.
 However, if this clear discharge leaks continuously or becomes thick and jelly-like, you must visit a doc.
 These changes may be a sign of preterm labour.

 White & Lumpy Pregnancy Discharge